zefredz/fixmyapp/README.md

 * PHP 5.3+, PDO and Mysql driver for PDO
 * [Composer](http://getcomposer.org)
 * MySQL 5+ (or MariaDB) with InnoDB support
+* Developpers will also need node.js and the following npm modules : requirejs, less

 ## Install